 The Robot Manager service requires one or more user accounts that are dedicated to monitoring.
-The account must have a valid Office 365 E3 license in order to monitor the workloads.
-To avoid interruptions in data collection, we recommend that you disable multi-factor authentication for these accounts, and that you do not set a password expiry.
+The account must have a valid Office 365 E3 or E5 license in order to monitor the workloads.
+To avoid interruptions in data collection, disable multi-factor authentication for these accounts, and do not set a password expiry.

 The number of accounts you need depends on the workload that you are monitoring and the number of robots that you deploy:

 Workload Account Information Exchange Free/Busy A user account with a provisioned mailbox and a set timezone.
 An attendee user account with a provisioned mailbox and set timezone.
 The first user should have the rights to check the free/busy status of the attendee.
 If the user accounts are in different organizations, the attendee's organization calendars must be accessible from the organizer's organization.
 Exchange Online Up to 30 robots can use one account.
 You need a user account with a provisioned mailbox and a set timezone.
 Exchange Server The user account that connects to the Exchange server must be a member of the "View-Only Organization Management" security group in the Active Directory.
 Exchange MAPI A user account with a provisioned mailbox and a set timezone.
 An attendee user account with a provisions mailbox and set timezone.
 The first user should have the rights to check the free/busy status of the attendee.
 If the user accounts are in different organizations, the attendee's organization calendars must be accessible from the organizer's organization.
 Mail Routing A user account with a provisioned mailbox and a set timezone.
-Office 365 Web Apps A user account with the intended Office 365 application provisioned.
-The account must be cloud-only (ADFS is not supported) The account must be licensed for the intended Office 365 application One Drive Up to 30 robots can use one account.
-One Drive A user account with OneDrive provisioned.
+A user account with the intended Office 365 application provisioned.
+Office 365 Web Apps The account must be cloud-only (ADFS is not supported) The account must be licensed for the intended Office 365 application One Drive Up to 30 robots can use one account.
+OHE DIIVE A user account with OneDrive provisioned.

-Workload Account Information Up to five robots can use one account.
-You need two user accounts.
-Teams/Teams Advanced The accounts must be licensed for Teams The accounts must belong to same tenant A private team is automatically created at the first scan of a robot.
-The user accounts must be set as the team admins.
+Teams Advanced requires two user accounts.
+These accounts can be used by up to five robots.
+IF you are deploying more than five robots, you must create additional accounts.
+The accounts must meet the following requirements: Teams/Teams Advanced Account Information Teams Advanced requires two user accounts.
+These accounts.
+IF you are deploying more than five robots, you must create additional accounts must meet the following requirements: The accounts must be licensed for Teams.
+The accounts must belong to same tenant.
+A private team is automatically created at the first scan of a robot.
+The user accounts must be set as the Teams admins.

+U

 Tip: If you are monitoring Teams Advanced from multiple locations, use separate credentials for the robots at each location.

 You need two accounts per robot.

+Teams Video

-Teams Video The accounts must be cloud only, as ADFS is not supported.
-The accounts must be licensed for Teams.
-The accounts must belong to the same tenant.
-The accounts must have provisioned calendars.
+- The accounts must be cloud only, as ADFS is not supported. - The accounts must be licensed for Teams. - The accounts must belong to the same tenant. - The accounts must have provisioned calendars.